 The Water Dogs' boat offers creative and innovative solutions to the various design challenges and the objectives set out in the Competition Strategy section.
-The team took a unique approach to fabricating their catamaran hulls, utilizing the machinery accessible to them.
-The hulls were designed in PTC Onshape CAD software.
-A custom-made hot wire wand was constructed from a hand-held saw and power supply to cut pink insulation foam to the shape of our design.
-With prior experience with vacuum bagging in the First Tech Challenge competition, the Water Dogs decided to place fiberglass cloth adjoined with epoxy resin over the insulated foam to create a hydrodynamic and lightweight structure.
+The team took a unique approach to fabricating their Vietnamese coracle-inspired [1] hulls, utilizing the machinery accessible to them.
+The hulls were designed using the PTC Onshape CAD software.
+A custom-made 4 axis (3+1 rotating) CNC hot wire cutter was used to shape the large foam blocks used in the hull.
+With prior experience with vacuum bagging in the First Tech Challenge competition, the Water Dogs decided to place fiberglass cloth infused with epoxy resin over the polyurthane foam to create a hydrodynamic [2], smooth and lightweight structure.